‘House Of Cards’ Season 5 Predictions: Here’s What To Expect From The New Season

 Expect More of Claire, Lots More

-If House of Cards is hurtling towards its end point, Frank Underwood’s wife, Claire (played by Robin Wright), could very well be the one leading the charge.
-The show’s fourth season ended with Claire becoming Frank’s vice presidential running mate, and the upcoming fifth season could see her cast even further into the spotlight.
+If House of Cards is hurtling towards its end point, Frank Underwood’s wife Claire, played by Robin Wright, could very well be the one leading the charge.
+The show’s fourth season ended with Claire becoming Frank’s vice presidential running mate and the upcoming fifth season could see her cast even further into the spotlight.

 According to the Hollywood Reporter, now just a heartbeat away from the presidency, Claire could quite easily dispose of Frank and ascend to the presidency.
 In fact, Claire could then completely take over the mantra of the show’s lead protagonist and turn to the camera in the same way Frank has done over the course of the past four seasons.